 You can fix a serving problem instantly.
 Here’s how:

 Sometimes, after a few successful serves, the problem returns.
-To head that off at the pass, make it a point to remember to drop the ball and to look at your planned destination every time you serve.
+To head that off at the pass, make it a point to remember to look at your planned destination, then watch nothing but the ball every time you serve.

 People in a slump usually try fixing their service problem by changing their technique.
 They’ll experiment with a different stance, a different stroke, but most of all, they’ll try simpler, less powerful serves.
 Don’t do that!
 Do not try to serve differently than you always have.
 If you have been serving powerfully, keep serving powerfully in the same way.
 Otherwise, you’ve just burdened yourself with having to learn a new technique in addition to dealing with a slump.